 The facts keep rolling and the day commences its adventure.

-Nige (as he prefers to be called) and his wife Laura run Woolnorth Tours and offers visitors an enlightening introduction to Australia’s most southern state’s wild west.
+Nige (as he prefers to be called) and his wife Laura run Woolnorth Tours and offer visitors an enlightening introduction to Australia’s most southern state’s wild west.

 Woolnorth, once approximately 141, 000 hectares, was established under a Royal Charter in 1825 when Tasmania was called Van Diemen’s Land.